pulumi/pulumi-hugo/themes/default/content/blog/team-access-tokens/index.md

 <!--more-->

 Since Pulumi Teams are only available on these editions, Team Access Tokens are also only available to customers on the Enterprise and Business Critical editions of the Pulumi Service.
+See the [Team Access Tokens]({{< relref "/docs/intro/pulumi-service/team-access-tokens" >}}) documentation for more information on how to use the feature.

 ## See it in action!